Last updated on September 16th, 2023

 Bolzano – See Ötzi the Ice Man at the Archaeological Museum, shop at the Piazza delle Erbe market, walk along the river, shop in Bolzano’s boutiques under the porticoes, relax with a drink in Piazza Walther.
 Read about the Best Things to Do in Bolzano.

 Corvara in Badia – Hike in the surrounding mountains, dine at Michelin-starred La Stüa de Michil.
+Check out my guide to Corvara in the Summer.

 I hope you enjoy your visit to Castelrotto!